 Dr. Alfred Charles Kinsey was an American biologist, professor of entomology and zoology, and sexologist.
-In 1947, he founded the Institute for Sex Research at Indiana University, which is now known as the Kinsey Institute for Research in Sex, Gender, and Reproduction.
+In 1947, he founded the Institute for Sex Research at Indiana University, which is now known as the Kinsey Institute at Indiana University.

 "We are the recorders and reporters of facts—not the judges of the behaviors we describe."

 During his early career as an entomologist and zoologist, Kinsey travelled across North America collecting specimen wasps and the galls from 36 states and parts of Mexico.
 Altogether he amassed a collection of more than 7.5 million gall wasps that is still available to researchers through the Division of Invertebrate Zoology of the American Museum of Natural History.

 In his personal life, he was known for his collections of both irisis and 78 rpm records.
 His expansive gardens included over 250 different varieties of irises, some of which he sold to local gardeners and other collectors.
 A music lover, when the 78 rpm record was introduced, Kinsey began avidly collecting again, building one of the largest private record collections in the Midwest at the time.